A Native Celebration

-“With our type of inventory, it’s great to sell things, but we really want to sell things to people who appreciate them.
-By having people exit with something small, or even just a great experience learning about something new, they’ll look us up next time, they’ll go to a place like ours that’s somewhere else, they’ll tell their friends.
+“It was a fast thirty years,” they both agree.
+“It went by in a heartbeat.”
+The Turners agree it’s great to sell things.
+But the store is about more than that.
+“We want to sell things to people who appreciate them.
+When someone leaves us, even with just the experience where they’ve discovered something new, they’ll look us up next time, they’ll go to a place like ours that’s somewhere else, they’ll tell their friends.
 And that’s how the whole cycle works.
 And that’s the reason to keep the door open every day.”

 Valentine’s Day is just a few days away- and love is in the air.
 Our beautiful town offers romance throughout the year, but the winter is...

 What better way to find inner balance, than to surround yourself with a paradise where balance is even apparent in the seasons.
 Discover Man...